Paseka9941/CMPG-323-Overview-31777597/README.md

 But i might not want to commit every single one of my files—there are files that never need to get committed.
 This is where the .gitignore file is useful: it tells Git exactly which files to ignore and never track.

 ###### Storage of credentials and sensetive information
+By default, the git credentials in the “store” mode will be stored in the “.git-credentials” file in the user’s home directory (~/.git-credentials)

+In Windows the path is C:\Users\<username>\.git-credentials In Mac and Linux the path is /Users/<username>/.git-credentials